networkx/networkx/INSTALL.rst

 --------------

 .. note::
-   Some optional packages (e.g., `gdal`) may require compiling C or C++ code.
+   Some optional packages may require compiling C or C++ code.
    If you have difficulty installing these packages with `pip`, please consult the homepages of those packages.

 The following extra packages provide additional functionality.
 See the files in the ``requirements/`` directory for information about specific